What causes cellulite?

 Cellulite cause #7: Smoking and vaping

-Smoking is not as prevalent as it was, so it is further down this list.
+Smoking is not as prevalent as it was, so it is now further down our list.

 However, smoking and vaping can be major causes of cellulite, especially if combined with a genetic predisposition, as research has repeatedly shown.